 Since 1998, the Federal Government has launched legal reforms in the area of Foundation Law (especially with regard to taxation), Copyright Law and the Law Governing Social Insurance for Artists.
 In summer and autumn 2006, a Draft Bill for New Regulations on Copyright Law, submitted by the Federal Government, caused a great deal of debate with respect to payments to artists.It has enacted legislation to safeguard the system of fixed book prices and has extended support to the film sector under the Federal Film Promotion Act.
-In 2006, the Federal Government agreed on a new measure of support for the film industry, providing 60 Million EUR per annum; this will come into effect at the beginning of 2007.
+In 2006, the Federal Government agreed on a new measure of support for the film industry, this came into effect at the beginning of 2007.
 In November 2008, the German Bundestag ratified the amendment to the Film Support Act.
-The sixth amendment to the Film Support Act was adopted in the summer of 2010 (see chapter 5.3.6).
+The sixth amendment to the Film Support Act was adopted in the summer of 2010, the seventh amendment to the Film Support Act was introduced in summer 2014 (see chapter 5.3.6).

 The Federal Government has broadened the scope of support for: research on German culture and history in Eastern and Central Europe under section 96 of the Federal Expellees Act (see chapter 5.3.8) and; memorials commemorating the victims of dictatorship.